propsandtransforms/splunk/Splunk-SysAdmin.md

 #### Enabling MC Platform Alerts

 - Effective operation of your Splunk environment is timely identification and notification of critical conditions
   - Any item over 80% mark can’t be good
 - MC Alerts Setup provides a number of preconfigured platform alerts Platform alerts are disabled by default
 - Tweak parameters such as alert schedule, suppression time, and alert actions

-### Splunk Deployment - Distibuted

 ### 2.0 License Management